IrinaTok11/fin-health-power-bi/data/README.md

 # Data

-- `integra_financial_analysis.xlsx` — исходные таблицы по отчётности (на основании публичных источников).
+- `integra_financial_analysis.xlsx` - source financial-statement tables (based on public sources).
-- Ссылки на первоисточники — в файле **`sources.md`**.
+- Links to the original sources are in **`sources.md`**.

-## Обновление данных
+## Updating the data
-1. Обновите значения в `integra_financial_analysis.xlsx`, сохраняя структуру столбцов и названия листов.
+1. Update the values in `integra_financial_analysis.xlsx`, keeping the column structure and sheet names.
-2. При необходимости добавьте новый период (год/месяц) в конец таблиц.
+2. If needed, add a new period (year/month) at the end of the tables.
-3. Пересохраните файл и перезапустите обновление отчёта в Power BI (**Refresh**).
+3. Re-save the file and refresh the report in Power BI (**Refresh**).

-## Приватность и лицензия
+## Privacy and license
-- В репозитории публикуются **обезличенные/синтетические** данные.
+- The repository publishes **anonymised / synthetic** data only.
-- Не добавляйте персональные данные, договоры и коммерческие секреты.
+- Do not add personal data, contracts, or trade secrets.